Christian Tuipulotu: 2024

 On 7 February, it was reported that Tuipulotu had been granted an immediate release from Manly to join St. George Illawarra on a two-year deal.

-In round 19 of the 2024 NRL season, he scored a hat-trick in St. George Illawarra's 30-26 victory over Brisbane.
+In round 19 of the 2024 NRL season, he scored a hat-trick in St. George Illawarra's 30–26 victory over Brisbane.

 He played a total of 12 games for St. George Illawarra in the 2024 NRL season and scored eight tries as the club finished 11th on the table.

 2025

-In round 1 of the 2025 NRL season, Tuipulotu scored a hat-trick in St. George Illawarra's 28-20 loss against Canterbury.
+In round 1 of the 2025 NRL season, Tuipulotu scored a hat-trick in St. George Illawarra's 28–20 loss against Canterbury.
 On 10 April, St. George Illawarra announced that he had signed a one-year extension.

-In round 6, he scored two tries in St. George Illawarra's 38-16 victory over the Gold Coast.
+In round 6, he scored two tries in St. George Illawarra's 38–16 victory over the Gold Coast.

 In March, it was reported that head coach Shane Flanagan had banned Tuipulotu from doing his "show me the money" try celebration.

 Tuipulotu made eight appearances for St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.

+2026

+Tuipulotu was limited to only eight matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.

+On 10 September 2026 it was reported that he had signed for St Helens in the Super League on a 3-year deal.